 The helical gears, which are cut on angle to the face of the gear, allows for more material contact resulting in a better hydraulic range and quieter operation.
 While some manufacturers offer a few variations, Oberdorfer has a full selection of styles and models which include:

 Pump models feature a wide variety of construction materials to best suit your application.
-Choose from bronze, lead free alloy, stainless steel, cast iron, hastelloy c and non-metallic models of gear pumps.
+Choose from bronze, lead free alloy, stainless steel, and Hastelloy C models of gear pumps.

-For more than 100 years, the family of gear pumps from Oberdorfer has provided reliable and diverse operation in the field for our customers.
+For more than 100 years, the family of gear pumps from Oberdorfer has provided reliable and diverse operation in the field for our customers, serving marketing including agriculture, transportation, marine and general industry.

-Gear pumps utilize gears, sometimes called rotating cogs, to transfer fluids.
+They utilize gears, sometimes called rotating cogs, to transfer fluids.
 The two gears produce a seal and creates suction to the inlet side, fluid is drawn into the pump and then the gears rotate moving the liquid to the outlet port.
+As the gears rotate they separate on the intake side of the pump, creating a void and suction which is filled by fluid.

 There are two basic designs, internal or external.
 Internal gear pumps are typically designed with a gear within a gear, with both rotating the same way with the outer gear driving the inner (or idler) gear.
 External gear pumps feature two gears of the same size, rotating opposite of each other pushing the liquid to either side before joining back up at the output.

-High viscosity fluids and harsh liquids are common applications, as well as resins, chemicals, oils, ink, solvents, food products and more.
+Gear pumps perform well pumping high viscosity fluids and oils.
+They also are commonly used to pump harsh liquids as well as resins, chemicals, oils, ink, solvents, food products and more.
 The rotating gears evacuate any air in the suction line and force the liquid into the pump, enabling self priming capabilities.
 Gear pumps are able to handle moderate to high pressure, low to high temperatures and a range of flow rates and high capacities due to their overall design.

-In many cases, especially internal models, gear pumps are compact in size and economical.
-Their steady and consistent flow makes gear pumps an ideal solution for applications where precise volume is important.
+In many cases, gear pumps are compact in size and economical.
+Their steady and consistent flow makes gear pumps an ideal solution for applications where accurate dosing, precise volume and high pressure output is important.